motion/orbit/notes/next.md

+# wow

+- p2p / app store
+- big-frame sidebar custom app
+- OCR
+- contextual sidebar

-# end of month
+# productionize

-- need to talk to a few companies that may want to trial it
+- need a way for people to suggest/vote features
-- if i can get a good enough demo, we can discuss "friendly/consulting" contracts
-- goal is to get a couple companies on board with that
-  - formidable
-  - workday
-  - snapchat/tesla
-  - target/stripe
-  - walmart labs

-# next
+- sort the queues by most recent at top so you can quickly hit emails
+  - should be fully keynav so you can get to links inside them quickly
+  - show html in emails
+- fix github showing natew
+- deploy initial oauth step to digitalocean
 - remove confluence
 - make onboarding encourage adding more integrations
 - only have them download .app and auto move to apps folder
-- slack orbit-friends
+- slack orbit-fam #revolution
 - close orbit while oauth open so it doesnt cover it
 - better show the panes on onboard
 - after onboard "what can i do / search?"